Smith & Wesson Model 15

-The Smith & Wesson K-38 Combat Masterpiece, Revolver Model 15 is a six-shot double-action revolver, with adjustable open sights, built on the medium-size "K" frame.
+The Smith & Wesson Model 15, initially the Smith & Wesson K-38 Combat Masterpiece, is a six-shot double-action revolver with adjustable open sights produced by Smith & Wesson on the medium-size "K" frame.
 It is chambered for the .38 Special cartridge and is fitted with a 4 in barrel, though additional barrel options have been offered at various times during its production.
-Originally known as the "K-38 Combat Masterpiece", it was renamed the Model 15 in 1957 when all Smith & Wesson revolvers were given numerical model numbers.
-It is a shorter barrel version of the Smith & Wesson Model 14 Target Masterpiece and essentially an adjustable-sight version of the seminal Smith & Wesson Model 10 ("Military and Police") revolver with target shooting features.
-The main production run of the Model 15 was from 1949 to 1999.
-It was discontinued for approximately a decade until 2011, when a re-tooled version was re-released under S&W's Classics Revolvers line.
+It is essentially a shorter barrel version of the Smith & Wesson Model 14 and an adjustable-sight version of the seminal Smith & Wesson Model 10 with target shooting features.

+The Model 15 was introduced in 1949 as the K-38 Combat Masterpiece.
+It was renamed the Model 15 in 1957, when all Smith & Wesson revolvers were given numerical model numbers.
+The Model 15's main production run lasted 50 years until 1999, when it was discontinued for approximately a decade, with only brief limited runs in the Heritage Series line.
+In 2011, a retooled Model 15 was re-released under the Classics Revolvers line, remaining in production until 2013.

 History

 The Smith & Wesson K-38 Combat Masterpiece Revolver Model 15 is a derivative of the classic 1899 K-frame (medium frame) Military and Police .38 S&W Special (aka .38 Special) six-shot double-action revolver.
-The M&P underwent steady evolution throughout the 20th century and S&W spun off several variations as separate models in the post World War II years.
+The M&P underwent steady evolution throughout the 20th century and S&W spun off several variations as separate models in the post-World War II years.
 One of these was the K-38 Target Masterpiece, which began production in 1947.
 The Target Masterpiece included a number of new and/or special features, including a six-inch barrel with a narrow rib to provide a level sight plane, a Patridge front sight, a micrometer click rear sight, S&W's .375” short-throw hammer, a trigger adjustment for overtravel, and improved grips.
-Noting the accuracy of the Target Masterpiece, a number of police departments and the FBI soon requested the same revolver with a four-inch barrel and a Baughman Quick Draw front sight.
+Noting the accuracy of the Target Masterpiece, a number of police departments and the Federal Bureau of Investigation soon requested the same revolver with a four-inch barrel and a Baughman Quick Draw front sight.
 The result was the K-38 Combat Masterpiece.
 The major distinction between the K-38 Target Masterpiece and the K-38 Combat Masterpiece is the barrel length and the front sight.